openshift/release/ci-operator/step-registry/interop/mtr/execute/README.md

 ## Process

-This script can be separated into 4 sections - Define required variables, create configuration file, install MTR tests, and execute tests.
+This script can be separated into 5 sections - Define required variables, create configuration file, install MTR tests, start the local FTP server, execute tests, and stop the local FTP server.

 ### Define Required Variables